RBVI/clusterMaker2/README.md

 # 2016 TODO's:
 - Program a new results pane to just show the cluster ID and the rank it has gotten through SimpleCluster
+- Refactor the ClusterManagerImpl's way of adding and removing panels to something more generic - or is it a reason to not do it?